-What is a Small Claims Court?
+What is a Small Claim Case?

 Before Small Claims Court

-**If you file more than 12 cases in a 12-month period, you must pay a $100 filing fee.
+**If you file more than 12 cases in 12 months, you must pay a $100 filing fee.
 Additional fees may apply for extra copies of documents.

 Serving the Defendant

-A professional process service
+- A professional process service

 The Court Hearing